technomancy/emacs-starter-kit/README.markdown

 # Emacs Starter Kit

-The Starter Kit should provide a saner set of defaults than you get normally with Emacs.
+The Starter Kit provides a saner set of defaults than you get normally with Emacs.
 It was originally intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.

-The latest version is at http://github.com/technomancy/emacs-starter-kit
+The latest release is at http://marmalade-repo.org/packages/starter-kit with the source at http://github.com/technomancy/emacs-starter-kit

 ## Learning

 This won't teach you Emacs, but it'll make it easier to get comfortable.
 To access the tutorial, press control-h followed by t.

-You may also find the [PeepCode Meet Emacs screencast](http://peepcode.com/products/meet-emacs) helpful.
+You may also find the commercial [PeepCode Meet Emacs screencast](http://peepcode.com/products/meet-emacs) helpful.
 The [Emacs Wiki](http://emacswiki.org) is also very handy.